HomeTurf-LLC/TestSwiftStoryboardTeam/README.md

     @IBAction func navigateToHomeTurf(_ sender: Any) {
         let webViewVC = HomeTurfWebViewController.init()
+        let orientationUtility = TeamHomeTurfOrientationUtility.init()
+        webViewVC.setOrientationUtility(orientationUtility: orientationUtility)
         self.navigationController?.pushViewController(webViewVC, animated: true)
     }
 ```

 (Other methods such as modal presentation as possible, but using a navigation controller will provide the most immersive experience.
 If there is not already a navigation controller available, find the storyboard file for the view controller, select the View Controller in the scene and then Editor -> Embed In -> Navigation Controller.)

-5. If not already, make sure the following are checked in Signing & Capabilities:
+6. If not already, make sure the following are checked in Signing & Capabilities:

 - Audio, Airplay and Picture in Picture
 - Background fetch